Packaged Bank Account Claims

 Banks use many various names for these accounts to make them sound attractive to customers, such as silver, gold, platinum or value added account.

 Do you have a bank account for which you pay a monthly fee?

-If you do, or you have within the last 3 years, you may be one of the MILLIONS who have had a mis-sold ‘Packaged Bank Account’.
+If you do, or even if you had but closed it within the the last 3 years, you may have been mis-sold the account.

 This is likely to see the banks facing a compensation bill running into the BILLIONS.